BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup_account.md

 ## Tariff Overrides

 You may be on an existing tariff but want to know if the grass is greener (or cheaper) on the other side.
-The following entities are available in a disabled state.
+The following entities are available in a disabled state, which when enabled can give you an indication what you'd be paying if you were on a different tariff and didn't change your energy habits.

 * `text.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_previous_accumulative_cost_override_tariff` - This is used to define the electricity tariff you want to compare
 * `sensor.octopus_energy_electricity_{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}_previous_accumulative_cost_override` - This is the cost of the previous electricity accumulation based on the specified tariff override.